-Acclaimed for his “sophisticated handling of the sound” and “stupendous virtuosity”, Abel Sánchez-Aguilera has appeared as a soloist in ten countries (Spain, France, Austria, Germany, Italy, Hungary, Bulgaria, Russia, United States and Brazil).
-He has been heard, among others, on the stages of Théâtre du Châtelet (Paris), Mozarteum (Salzburg), Gasteig (Munich), Neue Schloss (Stuttgart), Scriabin Memorial Museum (Moscow), Sheremetev Palace (St.Petersburg), Bulgaria Hall (Sofia) and Steinert Hall (Boston), and in festivals such as Musikfest Stuttgart (2014, 2016), TransArt 2017, Festival Romantique de Buc (2013-14), Musique au Palais (2015-16) and “Les Amateurs virtuoses!”
-(2009-15).
-He has performed Rachmaninoff’s Piano Concerto no.3 with the New Philarmonia Orchestra (Massachusetts, USA, 2012) and the Orchestra di Padova e del Veneto (Padua, Italy, 2017).
+Acclaimed for his “sophisticated handling of the sound” and “stupendous virtuosity”, Abel Sánchez-Aguilera has given recitals in eleven countries of Europe and America (Spain, France, UK, Austria, Germany, Hungary, Bulgaria, Italy, Russia, USA and Brazil), on stages such as the Jacqueline du Pré Music Building (Oxford), Mozarteum (Salzburg), Gasteig (Munich), Théâtre du Châtelet (Paris), Scriabin Memorial Museum (Moscow), Sheremetev Palace (St.Petersburg) and Bulgaria Chamber Hall (Sofia).
+He has performed in festivals such as the Salzburger Festspiele (2013) and Musikfest Stuttgart (2014, 2016), and as a soloist with the New Philarmonia Orchestra and the Orchestra di Padova e del Veneto performing Rachmaninoff’s Third Concerto.

-A laureate of several international competitions, Abel Sánchez-Aguilera has been especially recognized for his advocacy of the modern and contemporary piano repertoire.
-He was awarded First Prize in the “Alexander Skrjabin” competition (Salzburg, 2015), First Prize and best contemporary interpretation award in the Open Piano Competition (2013), the Prize of the Mozarteum Sommerakademie (2013), First Prize “Musik der Extraklasse” (Salzburg, 2011), First Prize and audience award in the Boston International Piano Competition (2011), First Prize (piano category), Third Prize (overall solo category) and Fourth Prize (concerto category) in the competition “Premio Città di Padova” (2016), among others.
+A laureate of several international competitions, Abel Sánchez-Aguilera has been particularly praised for his interpretation of the modern and contemporary piano repertoire.
+He was awarded First Prize in the Alexander Skrjabin competition (Salzburg, 2015), First Prize and contemporary music award in the Open Piano Competition (2013), the Prize of the Mozarteum Sommerakademie (2013), First Prize Musik der Extraklasse (Salzburg, 2011) for his performance of Pierre Boulez’s Second Sonata, First Prize (piano category) and overall Third Prize in the Premio Città di Padova (2016), among others.